akto-api-security/Documentation/testing/user-roles.md

 3. You can add multiple headers too.
 Click on the `plus` icon to add more headers for this role.
 Click on `Save` when you are done.
  <img width="1440" alt="Add more headers" src="https://github.com/akto-api-security/Documentation/assets/91221068/b175c895-f03d-4081-9cb6-89e8423ae025">

+### Automate auth token for the role
+If you configure automated auth token generation, Akto will run the Login-request sequence before the test starts and fetch the auth token.

+1. If you want to automate auth token generation you can select `Login-request` radio button.
+And click on `Create` button.

+2. You will see a dialog box where you can configure the sequence to fetch auth token automatically.
+You should know which API (or sequence of APIs) can give you the auth token in the response.
+For this example, we will configure a Login-request sequence of 2 APIs.
+The response of the 2nd API contains the auth token.

+3.